mikevitelli/README-Generator/README.md

 ## Contributing

-Follow all the installation steps, submit a PR and I'll check it out!
+Submit a PR and I'll check it out!

 ## Credits